Tempo Storm: Fighting games

 Tempo Storm expanded into the FGC on March 9, 2015, beginning with the sponsorship of Christopher "NYChrisG" Gonzalez.
 On July 2, 2015, Weston "Westballz" Dennis and Jeffrey "Axe" Williamson joined Tempo Storm.
 On March 1, 2016, NYChrisG was released from Tempo Storm as his contract expired.
 Westballz left Tempo Storm to join G2 Esports on July 11, 2016.
 On July 14, 2016, Tempo Storm announced the signing of Johnny "S2J" Kim.
-On November 7, 2018, Tempo Storm announced the signing of Gonzalo Barrios., and would go on to drop ZeRo on Jul 20, 2020, following sexual assault claims made towards him, which he would later admit to.
+On November 7, 2018, Tempo Storm announced the signing of Gonzalo "ZeRo" Barrios.
+The organization would later drop ZeRo on July 20, 2020, following sexual assault claims made against him, which he subsequently admitted to.